Acute Inpatient Rehabilitation

 At Weiss, we’ve used technology during the pandemic to connect patients and families during occupational and physical therapy treatment sessions.
 Families see their loved ones improving and celebrate their progress.

-At Weiss we’ve adjusted our caregiver training, family education and communication methods between patients and loved ones to enable our patients to successfully transition home after COVID-19.
+We’ve adjusted our caregiver training, family education and communication methods between patients and loved ones to enable our patients to successfully transition home after COVID-19.

 What if I Don’t Need Inpatient Rehabilitation?

 If you’re looking for a less intensive rehabilitation program, we also offer rehab services on an outpatient basis.
-Learn more about our Outpatient Rehabilitation Program.

 Stroke rehabilitation often begins within the first 24 to 48 hours after the stroke when nurses and other medical personnel work to prevent problems such as stiff joints, falls, bedsores, and pneumonia.